Skip to Main Content

 Approval of All Projects:

 All completed projects must be submitted by the student before the last day of classes of their final undergraduate term.
 Students will submit their completed projects via an online form and a copy of their submission will be sent to their project mentor for approval.
 Mentors have until the day after grades are due for that term to approve the project.
 Some mentors may be asked to provide conditional approval of the projects earlier in the term to align with Commencement deadlines and that timeline will be communicated months in advance.
 Please contact the Honors College if you have questions about the approval process or approving a project via Honorsadvising@MiamiOH.edu.
-Below are specific thresholds for the different project types.
+Below are the specific thresholds for the different project types.

 Collaborative Projects: